katiewil/okta.github.io/_source/_code/javascript/okta_sign-in_widget.md

 ### Multi-Factor Authentication

-The Okta Sign-In Widget also comes with full support for Multi-Factor Authentication user flows.
+The Okta Sign-In Widget also comes with full support for Multi-Factor Authentication.
 It handles enrollment and verification of factors and comes with built-in support for all of the factors listed below:

 -   Okta Verify